MurphyWants/Screeps-PlanB/README.md

 I tried in another git repo to make a good screeps routine.
 This is my PlanB.

 Tasks Needed:
-  - Spawner
   - Role Functions
     - Harvester
     - Patrol
-  - Task Queues
   - Source Finder
     - Function for finding nearest source to go to
   - Source Queue

+Pseudocode Done:
+  - Spawner
+  - Task Queues

 Pseudocode: